imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 - `z` is the linear transformation: `wt * x + b`
 - `a` is the prediction, the activation function applied to `z` (sigmoid in this case)
-- The loss function is computed this way in respect to `a`
+- The loss function is computed this way with respect to `a`
-- We go backwards using the derivative of the loss function in respect to `a`, `z`, `w1`, and `w2`
+- We go backwards using the derivative of the loss function with respect to `a`, `z`, `w1`, and `w2`

 ![](gradient-descent-m-training-examples.png)

 - Cost function `J` is the mean of the sum of all loss functions
-- Gradient descent is the derivative of the cost function in respect to the weight
+- Gradient descent is the derivative of the cost function with respect to the weight
   - Compute the linear combination `z`
   - Compute the applied activation function `a`
   - Compute the loss function